LiskArchive/mocha-bdd/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [lisk-template Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [mocha-bdd Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@lisk.io](mailto:info@lisk.io).

 ## Project License